 With no way to return to Europe, and no unconquered homeland to return to anyway, the Do-24s must have been utilised by the Allies during the course of the war.
 Then worn-out and surplus to requirements, the Dornier Do-24s must have been disposed of in Australia where several were converted into houseboats.

 The following photos show many examples of a Catalina hull after conversion into a houseboat, and several of them are noteworthy for the quality of the conversion or an innovative feature that is both functional and graceful.

 A prime example is the photo of a conversion job that preserves the general shape of the Catalina hull, but the tailplane area has been modified into a high-set platform for conning the houseboat.
 Under the ‘bridge’ is a covered area which obviously is an outdoor lounge, but can be screened in case of any inclement weather.

 Several of the examples in these pictures appear to have heavily modified the original hull, with the entire cabin area being built over with a superstructure that looks more like your traditional small pleasure cruiser.
 Some examples have taken this a step further, with the new cabin superstructure supporting and employing a couple of side paddle wheels for propulsion in the water.

 Lastly, there are several pictures of Dornier Do-24s after conversion into houseboats, and it is quickly apparent that this aircraft had a much smaller hull than the Catalina, but still managed to become a small but liveable houseboat.

-Many types of small ships and other vessels have been re-purposed as liveable accommodations throughout history, but it was only in the Twentieth Century that the seaplane came about.
-The end of the Second World War obviously inspired many people to convert flying boats into houseboats, and with the Australian national character of thriftiness practised by many in the nation, it was only a matter of time before someone started calling an old converted Catalina as their new home.
+Many types of small ships and other vessels have been re-purposed as liveable accommodations throughout history, but it was only in the twentieth century that the seaplane came about.
+The end of the Second World War obviously inspired many people to convert flying boats into houseboats.
+The Australian are known as a thrifty bunch, so it was only a matter of time before someone started calling an old converted Catalina as their new home.